dressipi/apv-median/doc/implementation.md

 equal areas.
 So we end up with thin tall bins where the data is dense, short fat bins where it is sparse.

-Calulating the approximate median from this data-structure is straightforward, since it is just the 50% quartile of the cumulative density function of the histogram.
+Calculating the approximate median from this data-structure is straightforward, since it is just the 50% quartile of the cumulative density function of the histogram.
 We walk through the nodes of the histogram, summing the counts until we find